zhangwenniu/zhangwenniu.github.io/_posts/2023-11-09-053 Micro-facet model.md

 ---
 layout: mypost
-title: 043 ANALYZING AND IMPROVINGNEURAL RADIANCE FIELDS
+title: 053 A Reflectance Model for Computer Graphics
-categories: [论文阅读, NeRF, 读完论文]
+categories: [反射]
 ---